Skip to main content

 Women in Business History

-Ellen Nye is currently an Academy Scholar at the Harvard Academy for International and Area Studies.
-Her current book project, Empires of Obligation: Monetary Governance in a Globalizing World, examines the relationship between interstate private credit and domestic public finance in early modern England and the Ottoman Empire.
-Guided by archival research in Ottoman Turkish and several European languages across fifteen archives in five countries, Empires of Obligation integrates an assertive Ottoman response to the quickening pace of interstate commerce into the core of debates in global history.
-At the same time, Empires of Obligation exposes how interactions beyond England, including within the often-overlooked Ottoman Empire, England’s largest market for its prized woolen cloth exports, shaped key British financial infrastructure.
-Instead of isolated, nationally bound narratives about financial revolution, state formation, and capitalism, Empires of Obligation allows us to appreciate different, intersecting responses to the problems posed by increasingly global trade.
+Her current book project, Empires of Obligation: Monetary Governance between Early Modern England and the Ottoman Empire examines the relationship between interstate private credit and domestic public finance in early modern England and the Ottoman Empire.
+Guided by archival research in Ottoman Turkish and several European languages across fifteen archives in five countries, Empires of Obligation revises nationally bound narratives about financial revolution, state formation, and capitalism to appreciate different, intersecting responses to the problems posed by increasingly global trade.
+Her dissertation on which the book is based won the Business History Conference’s Krooss Prize for the best dissertation in business history, Yale’s Hans Gatzke Prize for the best dissertation in European history, and honorable mention for the World History Association Dissertation Prize.

 Service to the BHC